Chuck Hurston

 Charles Frederick Hurston (November 9, 1942 - November 3, 2015) was an American professional football defensive end and linebacker who played seven seasons from 1964 to 1971.
-He was selected by the American Football League (AFL)'s Buffalo Bills in 1965.
+He was selected by the American Football League (AFL)'s Buffalo Bills in the 12th round of the 1965 AFL draft.
 After winning the AFL Championship with the Chiefs in 1966, he started for them in the first AFL-NFL World Championship Game.
 He was also with the 1969 Chiefs who won Super Bowl IV.
 He died of cancer in 2015.